jcgr11/GBM-Simulations/README.md

 * Rouah, F. (n.d.).
 Euler and Milstein discretization - frouah.com. http://www.frouah.com/finance%20notes/Euler%20and%20Milstein%20Discretization.pdf
 * MIT OpenCourseWare. (n.d.).
 Lecture 21: Stochastic differential equations: Topics in mathematics with applications in finance: Mathematics.
 MIT OpenCourseWare.
 Retrieved April 4, 2023, from https://ocw.mit.edu/courses/18-s096-topics-in-mathematics-with-applications-in-finance-fall-2013/resources/lecture-21-stochastic-differential-equations/

-## A breif description of Geometric brownian motion, the derived recursive form used in this model for estimating geometric borwnian motion in stock price dynamics:
+## A breif description of Geometric brownian motion and the derived recursive form used in this model for estimating geometric borwnian motion in stock price path dynamics:
 ### Geometric brownian motion:

 Geometric Brownian Motion is a continuous time stochastic processs used to describe the stochastic movement of stock prices.